sdubonsa/meetway/README.md

-# itis-4166
+# Meetway
-This is my semester long project for my Network Based App Development class.
+This is my semester long project for my Network Based App Development class - a web appliation for local meetups.